 After spending some time getting to really "know" your "negative inner coach," let's start to train a more positive one.
 Negativity is nothing more than a bad habit.
 For most of us it's much easier and more familiar to be negative than it is to be positive.
 Right NOW it's time to stop giving in to this self-destructive temptation!
 Starting today, I want you to keep a journal of all your small "victories."
-Whatever you did that day that was even a little positive should get recorded.
+Whatever you did that day at practice or on your own that was even a little positive should get recorded.
 For example, if you normally hold yourself back during wind sprints and instead you went all out, then record that.
-If you have a tendency to avoid working on your weaknesses and today you did some work on them, then record that too.
-If the coach said something positive to you about your effort, attitude, focus or intensity, then that should get in there as well.
-If you were working on blocking in practice and you did it well even for a few times, then record that also.
-As you look for these small victories, it is critical that you IGNORE that negative part of you that may be saying, "Ohhh, isn't that soooo cute, you maintained a positive attitude as you got knocked on your ass!!!!!!"
+If you have a tendency to avoid working on your weaknesses and today you did some work on strengthening your hip flexors, then record that too.
+If the coach said something positive to you about your effort, attitude, or focus, then that should get in there as well.
+If you put in some good work on medicine ball drills that focused on improving your shot put, then record that also.
+As you look for these small victories, it is critical that you IGNORE that negative part of you that may be saying, "Ohhh, isn't that cute, you went harder instead of giving in the way you always do!"
 DON'T CENSOR THE POSITIVE!
 NO VICTORY IS TOO SMALL.